PaoloJN/youtube-ai-extension/README.md

 > The extension does not support the new YouTube layout.
 To revert to the old layout, use the uBlock Origin extension.
 The extension should then work correctly.

+## Why This License Change?

+I believe in the principles of open-source software (OSS)—creating tools and sharing knowledge to help others innovate and learn.
+However, one of my biggest frustrations is seeing people take OSS works, monetize them without permission, and give nothing back to the project or community that made it possible.

+**Why this matters:**
+- **It undermines the spirit of OSS**: Open-source is built on collaboration and trust.
+When people monetize others' OSS projects without contributing back, they exploit that trust.
+- **It discourages creators**: Many of us work hard on these projects in our spare time.
+Seeing them turned into profit machines by others, without recognition or support, is deeply disheartening.
+- **It impacts innovation**: OSS thrives when contributors and users feel appreciated and supported.
+Exploitation discourages creators from sharing their work.

+This is why I’ve updated the license to restrict unauthorized monetization.
+If you appreciate this project and want to use it commercially, I encourage you to contribute or reach out for a commercial license.
+Let’s build a community that respects creators and fosters innovation.

+## License

+Effective immediately, this project is licensed under the **GNU Affero General Public License v3 (AGPLv3)**.

+### Key License Updates
+- **Non-Commercial Use Only**: The source code can be used and modified freely for non-commercial purposes.
+- **No Monetization of Forks**: Commercial use, redistribution, or monetization of this code or its derivatives is **prohibited** without prior written permission from the original author.
+- **Old / New Forks Must Comply**: Any forks or clones of this project must adhere to the AGPLv3 license and the restrictions on monetization.

+> **Important**: If you wish to use this project for commercial purposes or have any questions, please contact paolo.j.nessim@gmail.com.

 ## Acknowledgments

 This project wouldn't be possible without the following resources: